RodrigoBertotti/api-example-firebase-admin-nodejs/README.md

 ### `req.authenticated`
 type: `boolean`

-Is true only if the client is authenticated, that means, the client informed `Authorization` on the headers, and these values were successfully validated.
+Is true only if the client is authenticated, which means, the client informed `idToken` on the headers, and these values were successfully validated.

 ### `req.auth`